By Gary K. Clabaugh, Professor Emeritus, La Salle University

 Horace lived in the Kingdom of the Frogs where Bullfrogs reigned supreme.
 These puffed up monsters took up the best end of the pond, ate a great deal more than they needed, croaked so loudly no one else could be heard, and conducted their most important business hidden deep in the bottom muck.

 Tadpoles need nurturing and ordinary frogs used community nurturaries to provide that.
-In fact, they paid taxes to the Bullfrogs for community pond nurturary upkeep.
-The Bullfrogs, on the other hand, cared little about community nurturaries because they enrolled their tadpoles in very expensive, private ones.
-Here they were exempted from the omnipresent tests and measurements imposed on lesser tadpoles by the Bullfrogs.
+In fact, they paid taxes to the Bullfrogs for nurturary upkeep.
+The Bullfrogs, on the other hand, cared little about community nurturaries because they enrolled their own tadpoles in very expensive, private ones.
+Here their tadpoles were exempted from the omnipresent tests and measurements imposed on lesser tadpoles by the Bullfrogs.

 Anyway, as Horace came of age he thought, and thought (in the way that only frogs can think), about what to do with his life.
-"I know!" he exclaimed, "I'll nurture tadpoles."
+"I know!" he finally decided, "I'll nurture tadpoles."

 Certification was necessary to become a tadpole nurturer.
 But that process was undemanding because of the ongoing need for inexpensive, compliant nurturers.
-Besides, at Amphibian University, which had a Bullfrog controlled board of trustees, the tadpole-nurturing program was little more than a source of tuition income.
+Besides, at Amphibian University, which had a Bullfrog controlled board of trustees, the weak-kneed tadpole-nurturing program was viewed as little more than a source of tuition income.

 When it turned out that the undemanding certification standards still were too demanding for the casually committed, the Bullfrogs set up alternative routes to certification.
 "Nurture for the Kingdom," was one example.
-When it was created a Bullfrog official solemnly croaked, "Alternative certification opens tadpole nurturing careers to bright young frogs who otherwise would choose another vocation."
+When this Bullfrog supported endeavor was created, a Bullfrog official solemnly croaked, "Alternative certification opens tadpole nurturing careers to bright young frogs who otherwise would choose another vocation."

 Horace wondered (as best a frog can wonder), "Since tadpoles are so very important for our frog future, why do the Bullfrogs make it ever easier to become a tadpole nurturer?"